Pharmacokinetics of estradiol: Transdermal patches

 Estradiol patches have an extended duration and are available for twice-weekly (3–4-day) and once-weekly (7-day) application, while gels, emulsions, and sprays are administered daily.
 There are two types of estradiol patches: reservoir patches, which have been described as first-generation patches, and matrix patches, which are considered to be improved second-generation patches.
 Reservoir patches were designed for twice-weekly application, while matrix patches have been produced for both twice-weekly and once-weekly application.
-Reservoir patches of estradiol (e.g., Estraderm) are mostly no longer used, with most estradiol patches available today being matrix patches (e.g., Alora, Climara, Esclim, Estradot, FemPatch, Menostar, Oesclim, Vivelle, and Vivelle-Dot).
+Reservoir patches of estradiol (e.g., Estraderm TTS) are mostly no longer used, with most estradiol patches available today being matrix patches (e.g., Alora, Climara, Esclim, Estradot, FemPatch, Menostar, Oesclim, Vivelle, Vivelle-Dot, and Estraderm MX).

-A dosage of 1 mg/day oral estradiol is considered to be roughly equivalent to 25 or 50 µg/day transdermal estradiol and a dosage of 2 mg/day oral estradiol is considered to be equivalent to 50 or 100 µg/day transdermal estradiol depending on the source.
-Estradiol patches delivering a daily dosage of 0.05 mg (50 µg) achieve mean estradiol and estrone levels of 30 to 65 pg/mL and 40 to 45 pg/mL, respectively, while a daily dosage of 0.1 mg (100 µg) attains respective mean levels of 50 to 90 pg/mL and 30 to 65 pg/mL of estradiol and estrone.
+A dosage of 1 mg/day oral estradiol is considered to be roughly equivalent to 25 or 50 μg/day transdermal estradiol and a dosage of 2 mg/day oral estradiol is considered to be equivalent to 50 or 100 μg/day transdermal estradiol depending on the source.
+Estradiol patches delivering a daily dosage of 0.05 mg (50 μg) achieve mean estradiol and estrone levels of 30 to 65 pg/mL and 40 to 45 pg/mL, respectively, while a daily dosage of 0.1 mg (100 μg) attains respective mean levels of 50 to 90 pg/mL and 30 to 65 pg/mL of estradiol and estrone.
 In general, Climara-type estradiol transdermal patches have an approximate 1:1 ratio of estradiol delivered in μg/day relative to circulating estradiol concentration in pg/mL.
 In other words, a 100 μg/day Climara estradiol patch may be expected to produce circulating estradiol levels of around 100 pg/mL.
 Transdermal estradiol patches produce an estradiol to estrone ratio of about 1:1.
 Following removal of an estradiol patch, circulating estradiol levels decrease to baseline within 24 hours.